gergokutu/weather/README.md

       -  -  -   IN PROGRESS  -   -   -    -  -   IN PROGRESS  -   -   -    -  -  -   IN PROGRESS  -   -   -
 ##

-You can check the deployed version [here.](https://gergokutu-weather.netlify.app)
+You can check the deployed version within the validity period [here.](https://gergokutu-weather.netlify.app)

 ### Next